TheRealCodeVoyage/JS_Frameworks_and_Servers/docs/labs/Lab4.md

 - **Auth errors**: rotate Neon password and update `.env`.
 - **Push blocked**: run `bun run db:generate` and then `bun run db:studio` to inspect; if needed, create a tiny migration runner, or use the Neon SQL console to execute the generated SQL.
 - **CORS/ports**: you’re testing with curl to the backend; no CORS issues expected yet.
-- **Node.js must be installed**; if missing, install Node.js first.
-- After installing Node.js, you may need to open a new terminal so that the `npm`/`node` PATH is recognized.

 ---